 The 5 main areas of child development are cognitive development, social and emotional development, speech and language development, fine motor skill development, and gross motor skill development.

-Start from NCERT books from class I to VIII and perform well.
-Solve all problems in Science books from 6th to 8th grade.
+Start from the NCERT books from class I to VIII and perform well.
+Solve all problems in the Science books from 6th to 8th grade.
 There will be pedagogy questions as well as practical problem-solving questions.
 Complete the practice questions in the CTET online test series and sample papers.